Azure/bicep-registry-modules/avm/ptn/azd/ml-project/README.md

 | [`roleDefinitionIdOrName`](#parameter-roledefinitionidorname) | array | The role to assign.
 You can provide either the display name of the role definition, the role definition GUID, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `hubName`
+### Parameter: `hubResourceId`

-The name of the AI Studio Hub Resource where this project should be created.
+The resource ID of the AI Studio Hub Resource where this project should be created.

 - Required: Yes
 - Type: string

 ### Parameter: `keyVaultName`

-Name of the key vault.
+The name of the key vault.

 - Required: Yes
 - Type: string